-You need to gradually increase the loads and challenge your body to ensure success without injury, illness or burnout.
-A rule of thumb is that you must increase your training volume by 5 – 10% per week to experience a safe and effective progress.
+You need to gradually increase the loads and challenge your body to ensure success without injury, illness, or burnout.
+A rule of thumb is that you must increase your training volume by 5 – 10% per week to experience safe and effective progress.

 The adjustments your body makes as a result of your training depends on the type of training you are doing.
 Because the body, only recruits the muscle groups that are challenged and used in specific training.
 This means that in order to get better at a certain type of activity you need to train that particular activity.

-This is why swimmers swim, runners run, dancers dance etc. Your heart does not know if you are dancing tango or running.
-For the heart, both are Cardio vascular training.
-So, being focused on the specific training you are performing is the best method to develop skills, muscles, tendons and ligaments as well as neuromuscular patterns.
+This is why swimmers swim, runners run, dancers dance, etc. Your heart does not know if you are dancing the tango or running.
+For the heart, both are Cardiovascular training.
+So, being focused on the specific training you are performing is the best method to develop skills, muscles, tendons, and ligaments as well as neuromuscular patterns.

 4. Rest and Recovery